GoogleChrome/related-website-sets/FPS-Submission_Guidelines.md

 A <b>subset</b> is a defined use case within a set.
 Set members, or domains, will always be part of a subset.

-A <b>set primary</b> is the domain a set submitter has identified as the representative of its set.
+A <a name="set-primary"><b>set primary</b></a> is the domain a set submitter has identified as the representative of its set.
 Other domains within the set have a defined relationship with the primary.

-A <b>set member</b> is a domain that is part of a set that is not the primary.
+A <a name="set-member"><b>set member</b></a> is a domain that is part of a set that is not the primary.
 A set member will always be part of a subset within the set.

 The <b>canonical FPS list</b> is a publicly viewable list in a JSON file format housed in the <a href="https://github.com/googlechrome/first-party-sets">FPS GitHub repository</a> that is the source-of-truth for all sets that are subject to the formation requirements and have passed the validation requirements.
 Browsers, such as Chrome, can consume this file to apply to their behavior.